vivaxgen/MicroHaps/README.md

   --version             show program's version number and exit

 ```
 Example of usage with your input files stored in a separate directory.
-The command is run in the directory containing the FASTQ files listed in the CSV file.
+The command is run in the directory containing copies of the FASTQ files listed in the CSV file.
 ```
 microhap_QC.py --index-file ~/Documents/microhaps/sample_file.csv --ref ~/Documents/microhaps/PlasmoDB-51_PvivaxP01_Genome.fasta --bed ~/Documents/microhaps/microhap.bed
 ```